stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 }
 ```

-The convenience `init` method (not shown) initialises the handler to common settings - warning/errors for general and validation messages.
+We add the convenience `init` method (not shown) that initialises the handler to common settings - warning/errors for general and validation messages.

-The 'build' method of the handler populates a descriptor and attaches the handler to the instance:
+The `attach` method populates the creation descriptor and attaches the handler to the instance:

 ```java
 public void attach() {